Standard Attributes Explained: Making the Compiler Your Code Reviewer

 Conditional Compilation Scenarios

-The most common use case is conditional compilation.
-A parameter might be used under one configuration but not another:
+The most common use is conditional compilation.
+A parameter might be used in one configuration but not in another:

 #else